-COGS402 is typically offered over the summer, and in the fall semester of the winter term.
+COGS402 is typically offered over the summer, and in the Spring semester of the winter term.
+It is sometimes offered in the Fall too.
 For those not graduating in May, the summer may be the best time to take the course, as interesting positions can then be easier to find.

 Finding a Supervisor

 Students in COGS 402 must give at least nine hours of their time per week to the pursuit of a supervised, collaborative research project, running for the length of one academic term.
 The most important part of the course is finding a lab, or other research environment, in which to complete this project.
 Your project should be one that enables you to exercise and further the skills that you have acquired over the course of your undergraduate studies.

 Students should consult with the COGS Advisor if they are hoping to complete their 402 project with a research group outside UBC (or with a group within UBC, if that group is not headed by a UBC faculty member).

 Once the student has found a researcher who is willing to supervise their work—and has agreed on a project that can be completed in the time available—both the student and supervisor must fill out a collaboration agreement form.
 This form must be submitted to the COGS advisor (in Brock Hall Annex, 0155), by the end of the first week of the semester in which the course is taken.
 For projects that are completed in a UBC lab, we prefer to have this form signed by the Principle Investigator of that lab, even if this PI will delegate the actual supervision of your project to another member of their lab team.